unknownv2/logmagic/doc/impl/azure-servicefabric.md

 ```csharp
 IActorInterface actorProxy = CorrelatingActorProxy.Create<IActorInterface>(actorId, actorUri, ...);
 ```

+> note that Actors are not supported in v6 version yet.

 We've kept method signatures identical to the ones Service Fabric SDK has, therefore no of the parameters have to change!